 How long will my personal injury compensation claim take?

-This table sets out approximately how long personal injury claims take to settle:
+The following table gives you an idea of how long different the types of personal injury claims take might take to so settle:

 ***Official Criminal Injuries Compensation Authority (CICA) Government agency and Motor Insurers’ Bureau (MIB) figures.

 Factors that affect how long a claim takes